hackarizona/hackarizona-app-ios/README.md

 ## Authors

 Cody Deeran -
+iOS Developer -
 www.github.com/cdeeran

+Erika Kess -
+Graphic Designer

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments
-Erika Kess -
-Graphic Designer

 Thanks for backend and design advice: